dconroy/serverless-gas-prices/README.md

 plugin.

 Test your service locally, without having to deploy it first.
+When you are satisfied with your testing, the lambda function and API gateway can be deployed with a single command.

 ## Setup
 First install the local dependencies and then kick off the local api and database server.